apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

 succeed.
 The build.sh script should download all of these files for you, automatically.

-**Manual Download of Depencencies**
+**Manual Download of Depencencies?**

-If you want to download them manually:
+Maven will download all of these dependencies for you.
+If you wish to download them manually:

 The first 5 jars are available in Apigee Edge.

-The first two are produced by Apigee; contact Apigee support to obtain these jars to allow the compile, or get them here: https://github.com/apigee/api-platform-samples/tree/master/doc-samples/java-cookbook/lib
+The first two are
+produced by Apigee; contact Apigee support to obtain these jars to allow the compile, or get them here: https://github.com/apigee/api-platform-samples/tree/master/doc-samples/java-cookbook/lib